 Though SEO might be a marketing concept, it is completely enhanced by core web engineering concepts such as accessibility, clean mark-up, and annotating pages where possible with more information about what their contents actually mean.
 Developments such as RDFa Lite should put powerful SEO within the reach of almost any web author.
 I hope this article helps you learn RDFa in a day; I encourage you to start annotating your pages right away.

-introduction to RDF" (developerWorks, December 2000): Learn more
+- "An introduction to RDF" (developerWorks, December 2000): Learn more about RDF.

 - Read Uche Ogbuji's Real Web 2.0 column.